-The Enterprise Fund is stable, which helps the Town to provide sustainable rates to our citizens and businesses.
+The Enterprise Funds need to provide sustainable rates to our citizens and businesses.
 Increases may be needed to plan for necessary capital needs to maintain our aging utility infrastructure.
-A rate study for the water and sewer system will be finalized during FY24 to ensure that revenues will continue to cover the increasing costs of water production and distribution.
-This year's budget saw water, sewer, and electric rates remain the same as the previous six years.
+A rate study indicated the need for an increase in rates for the water and sewer system to ensure that revenues continue to cover the increasing costs of water production and distribution.
+However, this year's budget saw water, sewer, and electric rates remain the same as the previous six years.
 Rates for electricity may be adjusted during the year to pass on rate changes charged to the Town by our wholesale energy provider, Duke Energy.